Replit vs GitHub Copilot: The complete comparison guide

 Replit

-Replit integrates Ghostwriter and Replit Agent for full AI development support.
+Replit integrates AI coding and Replit Agent 4 for full AI development support.

-- Seamless collaboration between human and AI agents.
+- Seamless collaboration between human and AI agent

-Developers can describe requirements in plain English, and the AI agent generates backend logic, APIs, and UI components automatically.
+Developers can describe requirements in plain English, and Agent 4 generates backend logic, APIs, and UI components automatically.

 GitHub Copilot